superstreamlabs/memphis.go/README.md

 hdrs.New()
 err := hdrs.Add("key", "value")
 p.Produce(
-	"<message in []byte>/protoreflect.ProtoMessage in case it is a schema validated station", memphis.AckWaitSec(15),
+	"<message in []byte>/protoreflect.ProtoMessage/json schema in case it is a schema validated station", memphis.AckWaitSec(15),
 	memphis.MsgHeaders(hdrs) // defaults to empty
 )